-Choose a major in rhetoric and writing, and you’ll become immersed in the theory and practice of discourse, with an emphasis on written forms.
+Choose a concentration in rhetoric and writing, and you’ll become immersed in the theory and practice of discourse, with an emphasis on written forms.

-A major in rhetoric and writing is especially relevant if you plan to pursue further academic or professional studies.
+A rhetoric and writing concentration is especially relevant if you plan to pursue further academic or professional studies.
 Even if a bachelor’s degree is your end goal, you’ll graduate as a critical thinker equipped for careers in publishing, business, marketing, nonprofits, teaching, law, and more.

 What You Will Learn